 • make a determination as to the status of the missing student;

-• notify local police or other appropriate law enforcement agencies within 24 hours of making the determination that the student is missing.
+• notify local police or other appropriate law enforcement agencies within 24 hours after the University receives a report that the student is missing.

 Upon determining the student is missing and upon notification by NYU Public Safety, the Office of Student Affairs will: